vegaprotocol/documentation/docs/concepts/vega-chain/validator-scoring-and-rewards.md

+---
+sidebar_position: 3
+title: Validator nodes
+vega_network: TESTNET
+hide_title: false
+---

+import NetworkParameter from '@site/src/components/NetworkParameter';
+import Topic from '/docs/topics/_topic-staking.mdx'

-# Validator scoring and staking rewards
+# Validator scoring and rewards

 Validators and nominators both receive incentives for securing the network.
 The amount of those incentives, rewarded as VEGA, depends on factors including how much stake is nominated.